How To Execute Mawashigeri Correctly

 Start your kick by bringing your knee straight up (Traditional Wado Mawashigeri).
 You may change kamae naturally, but do not separate the movement.

 And did you notice?
 Kamae is not 'changed'.
-It's opposite (for a reason).
+It's opposite.

-This is a specific method to avoid moving your arms separately.
+- You can avoid moving your arms separately and away from your body.
 At this stage, you arms might have changed already.

 Execute Mawashigeri as you pivot on your supporting leg.
 Keep your left hand in front of your chest, your right hand will tend to naturally position itself.